sinan0078/sinan0078/README.md

-# Hello, I'm Muhamme sinan 👋
+# Hello, I'm Muhammed sinan 👋

 Welcome to my GitHub profile!
 I'm passionate about software development, open-source, and technology.
 Feel free to explore my repositories and get in touch with me.